jakubboucek/legacy-escape/README.md

 ### Is it support for escaping SQL query?

 No, SQL requires access to active SQL connection to right escape.
-This package is only aloow to escape contexts without external requrements.
+This package is only allows to escape contexts without external requirements.

 ## Contributing
 Please don't hesitate send Issue or Pull Request.